ajafy/Todos/README.md

 ### Logging In

 Once the application is running, you can log in using the local credentials.
-The credentials might be stored in `.env.local` or provided during setup.

 ## Features